 Z is a normalizing constant such that the summed probability across all possible conformations is 1.
-If we're interested in relative probabilities of macrostates, we don't need to calculate Z.
+If we're interested in relative probabilities of conformational states, we don't need to calculate Z.

-Intuitively, a macrostate is well-populated if the energy of each conformation in the macrostate is sufficiently low and the number of conformations in the macrostate is sufficiently large.
-We can define the free energy of the macrostate C as the value G_C that satisfies
+Intuitively, a conformational state is well-populated if the energy of each conformation in the conformational state is sufficiently low and the number of conformations in the conformational state is sufficiently large.